 Holy Communion is a service of Thanksgiving and Worship instituted by Christ himself as a living Memorial of his Death on the Cross, which accomplished our Salvation, and as a sure Sign of his Resurrection from the dead and continued Real Presence with his Church.
 Those who “draw near with faith” to receive the Bread and Wine are truly nourished, naturally for this life and supernaturally for Eternal Life, by Christ’s Body and Blood.

 All baptized Christians are welcome to receive Holy Communion in the Episcopal Church.
-Those new to the Church may speak with the Vicar about formal and informal opportunities for instruction and preparation to participate in Holy Communion.
+Those who are members of other Christian denominations are of course encouraged to follow the pastoral and sacramental disciplines of those denominations.
+Those new to the Episcopal Church may speak with the Vicar about formal and informal opportunities for instruction and preparation to participate in Holy Communion.
+Those participating in our worship who have not been baptized, or who for any other reason may not wish to receive communion, are invited to come forward at the time of the administration of communion to receive a blessing.

 For Parents of Younger Children: Children learn about Communion, first and foremost, of course, by attending church and observing the people around them.
 They will recognize attitudes of reverence—and they will want to imitate their parents and others and receive Communion as well.